The Genesis Chronicles: A Proposed History Of The Morning Of The WorldChapter 5: THE TRUTH ABOUT CAVE MEN

 ConclusionSo now you know the full story on the missing links.
 The scorecard reads as follows:

-Thus, I wouldn't be surprised if the two that are still in the running, Homo Antecessor and Homo Ergaster, are disqualified by tomorrow's discovery!
+Thus, I wouldn't be surprised if the hominids that are still in the running, like Homo antecessor and Homo ergaster, are disqualified by tomorrow's discovery!
 Finally, let us consider what population growth can do.
 At the beginning of this chapter I declared that human fossils are the rarest of all.
 Well, according to our census figures the population of the human race is increasing at an average annual rate of 2% (3% in Moslem countries, 1% or less in the most advanced countries).
 And we can have more babies than that if we choose to do so.
 In fact, if our numbers hadn't been set back by calamities like wars and epidemics, it would only take us 4,000 years to go from a single couple to the six billion people that walk the earth today.
 If mankind is really 4 million years old, then about 150,000 generations have come and gone, and hundreds of billions of our ancestors have lived and died already.
 If the world has really seen that many humans, where are their bones?
-We ought to be treading on graveyards everywhere we go!(15) Late in the twentieth century, the study of genetics was applied to human fossils, now that we knew how DNA works.
+We ought to be treading on graveyards everywhere we go!(16) Late in the twentieth century, the study of genetics was applied to human fossils, now that we knew how DNA works.
 First the DNA of mitochondria from several individuals was compared, and attempts were made to extrapolate how many generations would be required to find a common ancestor to all of those people.
 Mitochondrial DNA is different from the more familiar DNA in a cell's nucleus, being passed down to a child only from the mother, so all mitochondrial DNA supposedly comes from the mother of the human race, appropriately nicknamed "Eve."
 The result they came up with was that "Eve" could have lived as recently as 90,000 years ago, and still be ancestor to everyone alive today.
 This was startling enough, but when enough of the human genome was mapped to make comparing the DNA from chromosomes feasible, an even more recent ancestor was revealed: "The most recent common ancestor (MRCA) for a randomly mating population would have lived in the very recent past. . . .
 In particular, the MRCA of all present-day humans lived just a few thousand years ago in these models. . . .
-And a few thousand years before that, . . . the ancestors of everyone on the earth today were exactly the same."(16) Of course evolutionists don't want to think that we've found the genomes of Adam and Eve.
+And a few thousand years before that, . . . the ancestors of everyone on the earth today were exactly the same."(17) Of course evolutionists don't want to think that we've found the genomes of Adam and Eve.
 To explain this oddity, they backtrack from the usual uniformitarian thinking and propose a catastophist answer: the human race evolved and increased its numbers nicely over a period of millions of years, until a worldwide disaster, like a sudden climate change, killed off most of the humans and prehumans.
 The latest variant of this theory has a supervolcano, like Mt.
 Toba in Indonesia, explode 70,000 years ago, and the resulting ash from the eruption fills the atmosphere, causing a sudden cooling of the earth and beginning the most recent ice age.
 The only hominids that survived this "nuclear winter" were a community of about two thousand individuals in Africa, and when the world warmed up again, they went forth and repopulated it.
 I don't know about you, but to me that sounds a lot like what happened to the human race during and immediately after Noah's Flood (see Chapter 10).
 The assumptions required to believe in human evolution gave even Mr. Darwin some sleepless nights.
 Late in his career he wrote: "The horrid doubt always arises whether the convictions of man's mind, which has developed from the mind of the lower animals, are of any value or at all trustworthy.
 Would anyone trust the convictions of a monkey's mind, if there are any convictions in such a mind?"
 (Life and Letters, pg.
 285) Darwin hit the nail right on the head when he named his book on human evolution The Descent of Man.
 But it is not the kind of descent he had in mind.
 We started with Adam, who was created in God's image.
 People did not start looking and acting like monkeys until after Adam ate the forbidden fruit, and though he took a deadly poison he was so vigorous that it didn't kill him for 930 years.
 Today we have degenerated to the point that we live off vitamin pills, often wear glasses, and consider ourselves lucky if we live longer than the proverbial "threescore and ten" years.
+We have energy drinks to get us going when coffee is not enough, and anti-energy drinks to turn off the effect of the energy drinks.
 We have more in common with the sniveling losers of today's comic strips and TV shows than we do with the patriarchs and heroes of the past (see also footnote #10).
-We are proud of the technology that has made our lives easier, but it has also given us obesity, heart disease, diabetes, cancer and infertility; our pre-industrial ancestors almost never got those diseases.
+We are proud of the technology that has made our lives easier, but it has also given us obesity, heart disease, diabetes, cancer and infertility; most of our pre-industrial ancestors never got those diseases.
 When Darwin said "descent" he meant "going up" (it's a good thing he was never an elevator operator!).
 The truth of the matter is that nature has not made man from a monkey, but that the devil has made a monkey out of man!
 "We have found a strange footprint on the shores of the unknown.
 We have devised profound theories, one after another, to account for its origin.
 At last we have succeeded in reconstructing the creature that made the footprint.
 And lo!
-It is our own."
-Sir Arthur Stanley Eddington
+It is our own." -- Sir Arthur Stanley Eddington

 This is the End of Chapter 5.![]() |